 - Taking care of yourself postpartum and what to watch for

-Spouses and partners 100% need to listen to the whole thing WITH you.
-The harder part about an online course is it could be tempting for your partner to tune out, browse their phone.
+Spouses and partners 100% need to listen to the whole thing with you at some point.
+The harder part about an online course is that it could be tempting for your partner to tune out, browse their phone, etc.

-To help with this I’d recommend two things.
+To help your partner engage in this childbirth class, I’d recommend two things.

 First, don’t buy the written option just because it’s the cheapest version.
 No no. My husband wouldn’t read that, and honestly I wouldn’t either.
-You need the visuals, and your partner does too!
+You need the visual and audio, and your partner does too!